Trolling along: Fetterman going big on social media vs. Oz

 “The proof in the pudding is that campaigns have increasingly turned to it, and so they’re going on the belief that it is a necessary and key component,” Borick said.

-“I imagine in future years people will try to emulate this,” McDonald said.
+“I imagine in future years people will try to emulate this,” MacDonald said.

 In addition to making people laugh, she said she thinks Fetterman’s stunts could motivate appreciative viewers to contribute money to his campaign and push apathetic Democrats to get off the sidelines to vote for him.

-Note: This story was first published on July 30, 2022.
-It was updated on Aug.
-1, 2022, to correct the spelling of a source’s last name to MacDonald, instead of McDonald.